Corey Foreman

 💧 4.
 Water & Environment: Protect What Sustains Us

-• Require environmental impact studies for all major industrial and residential projects
+• Require transparent environmental reviews and public input for major development and infrastructure projects

 ⬆ Back to top